AlexsLemonade/refinebio-docs/docs/main_text.md

 | `female` | `f`, `female`, `woman`|
 | `male` | `m`, `male`, `man` |

+Only harmonized values are displayed in the sample table on the web interface.
+When downloading refine.bio data, these harmonized metadata are denoted with the `refinebio_` prefix.

 We recommend that users confirm metadata fields that are particularly important via the submitter-supplied metadata.
 If you find that the harmonized metadata does not accurately reflect the metadata supplied by the submitter, please [file an issue on GitHub](https://github.com/AlexsLemonade/refinebio/issues) so that we can resolve it.
 If you would prefer to report issues via e-mail, you can also email [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).

+### Submitter Supplied Metadata

+We also capture the metadata as submitted to the source repositories.
+This includes experiment titles and descriptions or abstracts.
+Protocol information, which generally contains the type of sample preparation, is handled differently by different databases.
+We push this information down to the sample level and provide it that way.
+In the case of data imported from ArrayExpress, the protocol _may_ be the information from the full experiment and not just the sample in question.
+Sample metadata in their original, unharmonized form are available as part of [refine.bio downloads](#downloadable-files).

 # Processing Information